-KETK and Fox51 News to air special program ‘Coronavirus: Hope, not hype’
+KETK and FOX51 News to air special program ‘Coronavirus: Hope, Not Hype’

 Join us for an educational, enlightening program.
 Learn about prevention and protection, including simple measures you can take everywhere, from home to work to church and everywhere in between.
 And, most of all, get advice on how to keep your family safe.

-Watch “Coronavirus: Hope, not hype,” Tuesday 7-8 p.m., on KETK and Fox51.
+Watch “Coronavirus: Hope, Not Hype,” Tuesday 6-7 p.m., on KETK and Fox51.
 You can also watch it livestreamed on our website, easttexasmatters.com, our KETK and Fox51 Facebook pages and the KETK-NBC mobile app.